-The Intelligent Network Application Protocol [9] is the first protocol specified by ETSI for which a machine-processable SDL model is available.
-The SDL model was developed by ETSI Sub-Technical Committee SPS3 with support of the Protocol Expert Group and the Technical Committee 'Methods for Testing and Specification'.
+The Intelligent Network Application Protocol is the first protocol defined by ETSI for which a machine-processable SDL model is available.

+The SDL model was developed by ETSI Sub-Technical Committee SPS3 with support of the Protocol Expert Group (PEX) and the Technical Committee 'Methods for Testing and Specification' (TC MTS).

-The specification of INAP Capability Set 2 (CS-2) makes use of the object-oriented features of SDL'96 by inheriting CS-1.
+INAP Capability Set 2 (CS-2) makes use of the object-oriented features of SDL'92 by inheriting CS-1.
 Data types are defined in ASN.1.